DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/040 Summaries/35 Runtime Summary Type Selection.md

 Frequently, the user requires changing the summary type at runtime.
 Although this capability is not provided out-of-the-box, you can easily implement it using the [onContextMenuPreparing](/api-reference/10%20UI%20Components/dxPivotGrid/1%20Configuration/onContextMenuPreparing.md '/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#onContextMenuPreparing') event handler.

+---
+##### jQuery

-For example, consider the following self-explanatory code sample.
+For example, consider the following code sample:

     <!--JavaScript-->var pivotGridOptions = {
         // ...